Mamadou Barry

-Mamadou Hady Barry (born 16 May 1986), also known as Hady Barry, is a Guinean professional footballer who last played as a striker for Liga 2 club Adhyaksa.
+Mamadou Hady Barry (born 16 May 1986), also known as Mamadou Barry, is a Guinean professional footballer who plays as a striker.

 Club career

 Persipal Palu

 Barry played for Persipal Palu in Indonesia for 5 years before joining Sun Hei.

 Sun Hei

 He joined Sun Hei in January 2011.
 He had his first appearance for Sun Hei against Kitchee in Hong Kong First Division League, and he scored a goal.
 On 16 October 2011, Barry became the first player to score a hat-trick at the newly renovated Mong Kok Stadium.

 South China

 He joined fellow Hong Kong club South China in June 2013 for free.
 On 1 September 2013, Barry netted a brace on his debut for South China; the match finished 3-2 with South China the victors.
 He scored 5 goals during his half-season stint with the club, in which 4 of them were from the penalty spot.
 In December 2013, South China received a berth for the 2014 AFC Champions League qualifying play-off and decided to move on for expatriate players of better quality, hence parted way with Barry.